spiritix/lada-cache/README.md

 ```

 _Don't try to only have specific models extending the Lada Cache model, this will result in unexpected behavior.
-Unfortunately there is no way in Laravel to figure what model a table belongs to and therefore we can't implement it like this.
 In the configuration you will find the possibility to include or exclude specific models._

 ## Configuration